Happy Spring! Are you searching for new unique Spring wreath ideas?

 I also covered the back of the wreath with more reindeer moss.
 You could leave it, but covering the mechanics gives it a finished look.
 Also, if you decide to hang the wreath on a glass door or window where you would see both sides, you need to cover the mechanics.
 Here you can see what the finished back.
 Now I think it looks great from both sides.

 If this wreath is kept out of the elements, it will last for years and years.
+So no direct sunlight, moisture or heat.
 I hope you enjoy making this wreath as much as I did.
 Please tag me in photos of your wreath, I would love to see them.